ForeverTPS/SDL2-XCode-Template/README.md

 These are Xcode template files for creating SDL applications using Xcode.

-Current supported version: Xcode 4.6
+Current supported version: Xcode 4.6 and above

 Pre-Requisites
 ---------------